 In 1949 Charles Simmons (an author and speaker) purchased 1,000 acres in this part of Chiles Valley and began a summer camp for children.
 Later the property was acquired by Edward Keith who also owned a number of real estate properties both in Napa and beyond – including some 500 rental units in the city of Napa.
 Keith operated the popular Bar 49 Estate Summer Camp for children on this Chiles Valley property from the 1960s through the 1980s.
 Old timers still fondly remember their time on the property, riding horses, fishing and meeting other kids of similar age.
 And while some of their family is in Oregon there are still several Keiths in the Napa Valley – brothers Tim and Ryan Keith are both involved in the wine industry – Tim runs Leaf & Vine with a tasting room in downtown Napa.

 The Keith family first planted grapes on site in 1974.
 In 1996 construction began on a winery called Catacula Lake, paying tribute to the lake on property as well as the name of the original land grant.
 Wine was made here for a number of years – before operations were closed.
-Some 8 years passed before the the winery was purchased in 2014 by China based Qinghai Huzhu Barley Wine Co, Ltd with the operations overseen by CEO Anthony Tsu (born in Taiwain and raised both there and in the San Francisco Bay Area).
-However, family from ownership of Qinghai Huzhu Barley Wine is also directly involved.
+Some 8 years passed before the the winery was purchased in 2014 by China based Qinghai Huzhu Barley Wine Co, Ltd (Travis Li).
+Anthony Tsu was previously CEO and oversaw operations for the winery; he was born in Taiwan and raised both there and in the San Francisco Bay Area.
+Family from ownership of Qinghai Huzhu Barley Wine is also directly involved.

-Today this extremely picturesque (and rural) slice of Napa encompasses nearly 1,100 acres in Chiles Valley (about a 20-minute drive east of the Silverado Trail).
-Nearly 100 acres of vines are planted (they continue to replant a number of their vineyard blocks) and a large portion of the property is in the Napa Valley Land Trust (no development to take place including new vineyards).
+Today this extremely picturesque and rural slice of Napa Valley encompasses nearly 1,100 acres in Chiles Valley (about a 20-minute drive east of the Silverado Trail).
+Nearly 100 acres of vines are planted; they continue to replant a number of their vineyard blocks.
+A large portion of the property is in the Napa Valley Land Trust where no development will take place including new vineyards.
 While the property ranges in elevation from approximately 900 to 1200 feet – most of their vineyards are planted on the lower reaches of the property.
-And there are some grapevines still growing from the original planting in the 1970s.
+And there are some grapevines still growing from the original planting dating from 1974.

 The winery has undergone a major transformation since the purchase in 2014.
 The footprint of the original winery was kept but has been significantly remodeled and renovated.
-Long time Napa veteran and the winery’s Chief Operating Officer at the time of our first visit, David Donati oversaw this remarkable transformation (no longer involved at Maxville Winery).
+Long time Napa veteran and the winery’s Chief Operating Officer at the time of our first visit, David Donati oversaw this remarkable transformation, but is no longer involved at Maxville Winery.
 The project was started in early summer 2016 with the majority of the work completed within one year.

 The winery itself features state of the art wine-making equipment – they have plenty of barrel storage; the cave is just over 20,000 square feet (incidentally one of the earlier caves dug in Napa by Nordby Wine Caves).
 Bordeaux born winemaker Camille Benitah (formerly of Merus) was their first winemaker.
 Associate Winemaker at the time of our visit, Greg Fitzgerald knew Camille prior, and he joined soon after and was an integral part of the founding winemaking team.
-And the space is used by other custom crush clients and as of our latest update to this review – including a number of brands overseen by winemaker Jean Hoefliger as part of his Unfiltered Collection.
+Jean Hoefliger used produce wines here for several clients he consulted for.

 The hospitality center has “good Feng Shui” as David puts it.
 It is modern, open, with a liberal use of glass windows.
-In a nod to the history of Chiles Valley a special room has been created in conjunction with the St. Helena Historical Society.
+In a nod to the history of Chiles Valley a special room was created in conjunction with the St. Helena Historical Society.
 This room originally contained a number of photographs, maps and other historical information about the region but has since been significantly downsized in regard to the historical displays and is now used as a private tasting room.
 Visitors are led through the building to the main tasting room that culminates with beautiful views of the hillsides and the 12-acre spring fed Maxville Lake below (which drains into Maxwell Creek).
 Tastings are offered both inside and outside on the patio.
+Use the provided telescope for a bird’s eye view of parts of the property; you may what looks like a bear on the other side of the lake.
+Do a double take; its not real!

 With a property of this size and a diversity of terrain there are a number of experiences that are offered to guests (experiences that fall outside of a ‘normal’ Napa winery visit).
 Biking and hiking trails lead to exceptional views overlooking Chiles Valley and the pond offers excellent fishing, just to name a few.
 A floating dock experience (very unique for a Napa Valley based winery), a ride in a military Humvee are just some of the unique experiences guests can reserve.
 Visitors should be prepared to spend some time here for these more unique experiences; a visit to Maxville Winery is generally not a quick stop.
 And the property hosts an Air BnB that can be rented by guests.